E-commerce data breach: what to do when it hits the fan (part 1 – security interventions)

 Bookmark this article – you might need to refer back to it as you pull your plan together.
 Once you start plotting out who, what, when and how, you’ll really start to feel the benefit – and the scale – of what happens in a website security crisis.

 As well as resolving the breach – often simultaneously – you’ll need to execute a crisis communications plan.
-For our insight into this, see the link below and head over to part 2 of this data breach double bill.
+For our insight into this, head over to part 2 of this data breach double bill.

 Photo by Nathalie Spehner on Unsplash (cropped).
 This article first appeared on Medium.